IMAGE Business Club members on the small habits that have improved their productivity

 Why are we raising generations who still adhere to archaic dating stereotypes where men want to be crowned ‘top shagger’ and women are the disposable prizes vying up to look as porn-star-esque as possible?

-Instagram, programmes like Geordie Shore and Love Island…we now live in a world where we glorify appearance and sexual appeal and undervalue, well… values.
+Instagram, programmes like Love Island…we now live in a world where we glorify appearance and sexual appeal and undervalue, well… values.
 Of course, being physically attractive to the other party is key, but when did we do away with holding core value systems in high esteem?
 Do principals like respect, integrity, boundaries and empathy not matter anymore?

 Why are we raising generations who still adhere to archaic dating stereotypes where men want to be crowned ‘top shagger’ and women are the disposable prizes vying to look as porn-star-esque as possible?